 In the last few years we have visited Utrecht in the Netherlands (along with our friends and supporters who often join for social events and tours), released the album Stream of Life (named after its featured work by Ian Schofield) and made a recording of Tallis’ If Ye Love Me from our homes.
 Listen to our recordings.

-We currently rehearse at the Emsworth Community Association (near Emsworth train station, and on the 700 bus route) on Friday evenings.
-At the moment our rehearsals take place fortnightly on Zoom, but we are very much looking forward to being able to meet and sing together in person again soon.
+We currently rehearse at the Emsworth Community Association (near Emsworth train station, and on the 700 bus route), PO10 7DD, on Friday evenings.
 New members can be assured of a warm welcome.
 Learn more about joining us!